xeokit/sdk/README.md

 ### Model Representation and Semantics

-The SDK manages model representation and model semantics in two separate data structures.
-The SDK lets us just work with either of these aspects independently.
+The SDK manages model representation (geometry and materials) and model semantics (entities, relationships and properties) in two separate, independent data structures.
+The SDK lets us just work with either of these model aspects independently.
 You're free to ignore our semantic model (an ER graph), or use a different one.
-These representations are usable with or without a viewer, in Browser or NodeJS.
-Use them to generate models, convert models between file formats, or provide content for a viewer to render.
+We can use these structures with or without a viewer, in Browser or NodeJS.
+Use them to build models, convert models between various file formats, or provide some content for a viewer to render.

 | Package                                                                  | Modules                                                               | Description                                          |
 |--------------------------------------------------------------------------|-----------------------------------------------------------------------|------------------------------------------------------|